Southern logo

 ACCELERATE CLEAN

-• STORAGE: Install 500MW of battery storage systems by Q4 2025, enabling renewable integration
+• STORAGE: Install 2GW battery storage systems enabling renewable integration growth

 OPTIMIZE CAPITAL